emberjs/rfcs/text/0680-implicit-injection-deprecation.md

    For example, `ember-data` has laid out its plan for adopting only specific packages in [Project Trim](https://github.com/emberjs/data/issues/6166).
    However, because `@ember-data/store` is injected by default on all `@ember/routing/route` and `@ember/controller` factory objects, a user cannot easily opt out of `@ember-data/store`.
 This is a common problem space in other communities as well.
    With previous JetBrains IDE installations, adding plugins required a reload.
-However, by removing a contructor function that injected all the dependencies at once, they were able to avoid reload after installation of a plugin.
+However, by removing a constructor function that injected all the dependencies at once, they were able to avoid reload after installation of a plugin.

 2. Eager initialization of the dependency tree from which the property came from prevents tree shaking and incurs a